 For External Use: – Coated fabrics

 For external Use there are two main choices PVC (Poly Vinyl Chloride) coated polyester cloth and PTFE (Poly Tetra Fluro Ethlene) (Teflon) coated glass cloth.

 The PVC coating contains additives that include UV stabilisers, fire retardants, colouring and antifungicides.

 There is a choice of protective PVDF (fluorinated Polymer) lacquers that enhance the cleanability of the PVC membrane.
-With the Non weldable PVDF version we remove the lacquer before welding the seem.
+With the Non weldable PVDF version we remove the lacquer before welding the seam.
 It will give 15-20 year lifespan compared to 10-15 years for the weldable PVDF type.

 Although a PVC/Polyester fabric will have a structural lifespan in excess of 20 years its quoted lifespan is based on visual appearance.
 Plasticisers in the PVC will migrate towards the surface over a period of time making the surface harder to clean.